jenish-rudani/ENSC151/README.md

 >
 > ![desktopCommand](pictures/desktopCommand.png?raw=true "desktopCommand")

+# Assigning Icon to startEclipse.command
+> Copy icon.avif from ***icon*** directory to Desktop
+> On your MacOS Desktop follow following GIF to assign the icon for the script
+> You can open **get info** menu by Right clicking on startEclipse.command script which is on your MacOS Desktop

 ## Where to FIND Shared Directory?
 Shared directory that is used to transfer files/projects between host OS (MacOS on ARM-based Mac) and Ubuntu Linux virtual machine hosted on Multipass can be found in MacOS under ~/Public/VMsf-22_04.
 Please note that ~ (tilde) is a "shortcut" to denote a respective user's home directory on both MacOS and Linux (and other Unix-based OSes).